cjdbarlow/bedside-notebook/investigations/ctg.md

 * Widely used tool to assess foetal wellbeing
 	* Highly sensitive
 	* Poorly specific
 * Poor correlation with foetal outcome
+Reduction of neonatal seizures is the only clinically significant benefit.
 * Increases intervention rate
 Caesarian or instrumental deliver.
+	* Generally considered mandatory to act on abnormal FHR patterns

 ##Foetal Heart Rate
 Contributors (of unknown relative importance) include:
-* Sympathetic/parasympathetci tone
+* Sympathetic/parasympathetic tone
 * Baroreceptor effects
 * Chemoreceptor effects
 * Cord compression
 * Placental function
 * Uteroplacental function
+* Contractions
+Contractions in uncomplicated labour result in short and long-term reduction in oxygenation; and this effect is markedly increased with excessively frequent contractions.

 ##Interpretation
 Principles: